dfreeman500/City-data/README.md

 #

 * **Future directions:**
-    * better use of files and classes to better logically stream line app
     * ability to take zip codes
     * convert state abbreviations to full state names
     * Only return unique cities